 Before You Start, Install the Arduino IDE

-If it isn’t already installed, go ahead and install the Arduino IDE, as we’ll want to use it to confirm or ensure the serial ports are working properly with the Arduino Uno.
-We will not be using it to develop code, however, its great for confirming your physical hardware is working and you might want to use the Serial Monitor.
+If it isn’t already installed, install the Arduino legacy (1.8.x) IDE, as we’ll want to use it to confirm or ensure the serial ports are working properly with the Arduino Uno.
+We can use it to develop code and not use the C++ Arduino Software Framework.

 CHECK AND CONFIRM